These easy gluten-free shortbread cookies are buttery, lightly sweet and crisp, yet perfectly tender.

 Instructions

-- In the bowl of a stand mixer, combine the gluten-free flour, confectioners sugar and salt.
+- In the bowl of a stand mixer, combine the gluten-free flour, powdered sugar and salt.
 Mix on low for 1-2 minutes to combine.

 - Add the vanilla and butter and mix on medium-low speed.
 Increase the speed to medium and mix for 3-5 minutes.
 (The dough will look powdery at first but will start to look more dough-like as it mixes.
 The dough is ready when it is smooth and starts to pull away from the sides of the bowl.)